smthbrothrjdev/wargaming-course/src/pages/examples/interaction_2.md

 - **1.3.1**: Does the brigade need new units (e.g. drone company, cyber or EW platoons)?
 - **1.3.2**: How should doctrine and training change to combine traditional and new capabilities?
+- **1.3.3**: How should Tactics, Techniques, And Procudres (TTPs) be adapted in response to changing enemy tactics and strategy.

 **Essential Question 1:** **What is the optimal mix of current assets and new technologies for a NATO maneuver brigade to successfully execute the EFDL mission and expel a Russian force in 21 days?**